-The event is held at the Bellingham Unitarian Fellowship, a beautiful historic but accessibile building with lots of smaller rooms for workshops and a beautiful community room for evening performances.
+The event is held at the Bellingham Unitarian Fellowship (BUF), a beautiful historic building with lots of smaller rooms for workshops and a community room for evening performances.

 How it All Began

-Schmid took many years of lessons from Schaad.
-Years later when Schaad moved away from the area, she passed her music students on to Schmid.
+Schmid took many years of lessons from Schaad and later when Schaad moved away from the area, she passed her music students on to Schmid.

 Schmid created the first Bellingham Folk Festival in 2014 in order to continue to provide local opportunities for her students and others in the community.
 It was such a success that it became an annual event.
-With the support of local business sponsors and help of a few volunteers, including Schmid’s husband Aaron Guest, Schmid has almost sold out the festival each year.
+With the support of local sponsors and help of a few volunteers, including Schmid’s husband Aaron Guest, Schmid has almost sold out the festival each year.

 Workshops for All

-With over 50 workshops to choose from, it won’t be hard to find the right fit no matter what your age or experience.
-A number are technique workshops for musicians, including those for the fiddle, mandolin, ukulele, guitar, cello, tambourine and even a couple I’d never heard of like clawhammer banjo and hardanger fiddle.
+With over 50 workshops to choose from, it won’t be hard to find the right fit no matter what your age or experience is.
+A number are technique workshops are offered, including those for the fiddle, mandolin, ukulele, guitar, tambourine and even a couple I’d never heard of like clawhammer banjo and hardanger fiddle.

 Don’t play an instrument?
 No problem.
 Schmid made sure to include a number of workshops that don’t require prior musical experience or your own instrument.
-There are several singing workshops to choose from.
-You can learn to two-step, focus on harmonizing, one celebrates the feminist side bluegrass and country, and other just bring people together in song.
-Other topics that don’t require an instrument include workshops on rhythm, beginning dance and even ergonomics.
+There are several singing and dancing workshops to choose from.
+You can learn to two-step, focus on harmonizing, learn to write songs or call dances, or just come together in song.

-If getting together with fellow musicians just for the joy of the jam is your thing, there are at least two options for you.
-You can probably guess that the Slower Than Dirt Beginner Old Time Jam and Turtle Jam are at a relaxed pace.
+If getting together with fellow musicians just for the joy of the jam is your thing, there are at least four options for you.
+You can probably guess that the Slower Than Dirt Beginner Old-Time Jam and Turtle Jam are at a relaxed pace.
 The Scandinavian Jam and Roda de Choro (Brazilian jam circle) focus on a single cultural type of music.
 There’s also a free late-night off-campus open jam at the Honey Moon on Friday evening.